spine-tools/Spine-Toolbox/docs/source/spine_db_editor/viewing_data.rst

 ******************

 The entities included in the graph depend on the selections in **Entity Tree**, **Scenario Tree** and **Alternative**.
-The graph is built every time the selections in any of these trees changes.
 These selections can also be combined.
 This enables for example the inspection of which entities from a specific entity class are included in a certain scenario.
 This can be done by selecting the scenario and the entity class at once.
 If selections form **Scenario Tree** or **Alternative** are present, entities in the graph may get highlighted in certain ways.
 This is to provide additional information about why the entities are shown in the graph.
 More on this in the next section.

+If the auto-build is enabled, the graph will be built every time the selections in any of these trees changes.
+Otherwise the graph has to be built manually by clicking the **Rebuild** button or by pressing **F5**.
+Auto-build can be also toggled by pressing **Ctrl+F5**.

 How to use the **Entity Tree** selections to build the graph: